mikahanninen/apple-shortcuts/README.md

 # Using Robocorp Control Room with Apple Shortcuts

+## Things to keep in mind

+1. You need to keep in mind all the devices the iCloud syncing these Shortcuts will be synced with

 ## Implement the shortcut with Mac application `Shortcuts`

 If ICloud syncing is on between Mac and other IOS devices then implemented shortcut will appear almost instantly for example. on your iPhone.